Supporting coastal Aboriginal languages

-Muurrbay Aboriginal Language and Culture Co-operative is a leading regional language centre that provides strategic support to revitalise the languages of seven Aboriginal communities, of central to north of NSW.
-We work closely with Elders, local language, culture and educational organisations to conduct research, publish accessible grammar-dictionaries and develop engaging education courses and resources.
+We work closely with Elders, local language, culture and educational organisations to research languages, publish accessible grammar-dictionaries and develop effective teaching courses and resources.

 Muurrbay publishes a wide range of resources on Aboriginal language and culture.
 In-depth research, community consultation and peer review ensure high standards are maintained: